ajaxray/markpdf/README.md

 markpdf "path/to/source.pdf" "img/logo.png" "path/to/output.pdf" --offset-x=100 --offset-y=-100 --angle=45
 markpdf "path/to/source.pdf" "img/logo.png" "path/to/output.pdf" -x 100 -y -100 -a 45

-# stretch full with of page at page middle
+# stretch full with of page at page middle, with 30% opacity
-markpdf "path/to/source.pdf" "img/logo.png" "path/to/output.pdf" --scale-width-center
+markpdf "path/to/source.pdf" "img/logo.png" "path/to/output.pdf" --scale-width-center --opacity=0.3
-markpdf "path/to/source.pdf" "img/logo.png" "path/to/output.pdf" -W
+markpdf "path/to/source.pdf" "img/logo.png" "path/to/output.pdf" -Wo 0.3
 # Note the capital "W"

 # stretch full with of page at page bottom